 How group volume controls work differently

-Is there an advantage between subgroup types?
+Is there an advantage between group types?

 The “normal” subgroup is good for adjusting the volume of the grouped channels and sending that level out to the main mixer faders.
-That being noted, the volume levels of those individual channels stay the same as far as their signal being sent to other locations such as a post fader mix like a reverb unit.
+That being noted, the volume levels of those individual channels stay the same as far as their signal being sent to other locations such as a post-fader mix like a reverb unit.
 Lowering the normal subgroup fader, you could still hear those channels going through your reverb unit.
 In which case, you’re back to using more than one control for working with a group of channels.

 The benefit of the VCA/DCA group is that when you lower the volume on the VCA channel, it’s lowering the output of each channel.
-Therefore, any post fader mixes, like the reverb units mentioned, are equally affected.
+Therefore, any post-fader mixes, like the reverb units mentioned, are equally affected.
 You are preserving the dry/wet balance of the reverb effect.

 The Take Away

 The first time I started throwing around the word “subgroup,” a fellow tech said to me, “but VCA’s work differently.”
-It was like they opened up a whole new side of the technical realm – just because it looks the same doesn’t mean it does the same.
+It was like they opened up a whole new side of the technical realm – just because it looks the same doesn’t mean it works the same.

-Standing in front of your mixer, you are in control of a gigantic musical instrument.
+Standing in front of your mixer, you’re in control of a gigantic musical instrument.
 Like any great musician, you must know how each part of your instrument (mixer) works.
 Subgroups, VCA’s, and DCA’s control the volume of your channels at different points.
 Knowing how your mixer works with grouped channels, you know what other work you may or may not have to do for controlling your sound.